How to Clean a Cowhide Rug

-Ever wondered how to care for your cowhide rug?
+Ever wondered how to clean your cowhide rug?
 We make it easy with these cowhide cleaning tips and instructions.

 Include your cowhide rug or cowhide ottoman in your normal cleaning routine; simply vacuum with the vacuum head brush down (for hard floors) and if possible the vacuum suction reduced to the rug setting.

 Or give your cowhide rug a shake outside to remove dust and small dry particles of dirt.

 Brushing with a hard plastic bristle brush or broom helps to keep the hair soft and fluffy and to remove dirt, sand and larger dirt particles trapped in and under the hair.

 When a Spill Happens - What to do to Rescue Your Cowhide Rug